Teachers Pay Teachers / Easel

 These principles guided how we expanded Easel’s grading system and introduced reporting.

-We continuously connected with teachers along the way to make sure we were on the right path and beta-tested new releases to ensure adoption.
-Here are some of the features we launched:
+We continuously connected with teachers and students along the way to make sure we were on the right path and beta-tested new releases to ensure adoption and promotion.

 Multiple Choice